 With growing professional experience and leadership responsibility, salaries of €100,000 and above are achievable — particularly in international corporations that actively factor MBA qualifications into their compensation structures.

+The OBS MBA is structured as an 8-month programme, fully online and designed to be completed alongside full-time employment.
 Further information on MBA entry requirements and a full overview of the MBA programme are available on the relevant pages.